-The best solution for this is normally a lip filler.
-And our friendly and experienced clinicians are very happy to help you. 👍
+We can accomplish all of this with a lip filler, and our super friendly and very experienced clinicians are happy to assist you. 👍

 What Is A Lip Filler?

 Some people have asymmetrical lips.
 For instance, their upper left lip might be larger than the opposite side.
-Therefore, one key reason why some people get a lip filler is to even out the two sides and make them symmetrical.
+Therefore, one key reason why some people get lip fillers, is to make the lips symmetrical.

-Another thing that can happen as we get older, is that as the lips lose volume, lines or wrinkles may form on the lips themselves.
+Also, as we get older, lines or wrinkles may form on the lips themselves.
 Or even around the lips.
-Hence, this is the reason why other people come for lip fillers.
+Some of or clients want lip fillers in order to remove these lines.

-However, many clients come simply because they want fuller, plumper and larger lips.
+However, many clients simply want fuller, plumper and larger lips.

 Why Do We Prefer Hyaluronic Acid Fillers?

-We mentioned already that most lip fillers today are based on hyaluronic acid filler.
-We at TreatMyWrinkles Bournemouth almost exlusively use this kind of filler.
+We mentioned already that most lip fillers today are based on hyaluronic acid.
+We at TreatMyWrinkles Bournemouth almost exclusively use this kind of filler.

 Why do we like hyaluronic acid for lip fillers?

-- It is very moldable and easy to work with, which gives us better control of the results
+- It is very moldable and easy to work with, which gives us better control over the results.

-- Hyaluronic acid can be administed gradually during the course of weeks or months to: 1) obtain gradual improvement, and 2) bit-by-bit move towards the desired outcome
+- Hyaluronic acid can be administered gradually during the course of weeks or months to: 1) obtain gradual improvement, and 2) bit-by-bit move towards the desired outcome.

-- Formation of lumps are unlikely to occur, and if they were to form, they can easy be dissolved
+- Formation of lumps are unlikely to occur, and if they were to form, they can easily be dissolved.

-- Normally casuses substantially less bruising than other fillers
+- They normally cause substantially less bruising than other fillers.

-The first thing we will do when you arrive at our Bournemouth clinic, is to make sure you are comfortable and relaxed.
-We are happy to explain the procedure from start to finish and answer any of your questions.
+The first thing we do when you arrive at our Bournemouth clinic, is to make sure you are comfortable and relaxed.
+We then explain the procedure from start to finish, and we are happy to answer any of your questions.

 When you are OK and ready, we will get started.

-To recuce any risk of getting any kind of infection, we start be cleansing your lips with an antibacterial solution.
+To reduce the risk of getting any kind of infection, we start be cleansing your lips with an antibacterial solution.

-We don’t want you to feel pain from the injection, so we will apply a numbing cream to where we will make the injections.
-This will cause you to feel no or minimal discomfort from the injections.
+We don’t want you to feel pain from the injection, so we will apply a numbing cream on your lips.
+This will remove discomfort from the injections.

-It takes about 15 minutes before the cream starts working, so we will wait until its active before getting to the injections.
+It takes about 20-30 minutes before the cream starts working, so we will wait until it’s active before making the injections.

 And then me make the injections.
-This normally takes less than two minutes.
+This normally takes just a few minutes.

-After we have made the injections, we may apply a little ice to reduce the potential for bruising.
+After we have made the injections, we may cool your lips down to reduce the potential for bruising.

-The entire treatment, from the time you set foot at our clinic until you leave, should take less than 30 minutes.
+The entire treatment, from the time you set foot at our clinic until you leave, should take 60-90 minutes.

 First of all, we are all different and some have more sensitive lips than others.

-That said, when a lip filler is administered properly (by a licensed and certified professional), there should be minimal pain.
+That said, when a lip filler is administered properly (by a licensed and certified professional such as those at our Bournemouth clinic), there should be minimal pain.

-We can remove most of the discomfort by using a numbing cream.
-This cream will de-sensitise your lips so that you normally won’t feel any pain.
+We will remove most of the discomfort by using a numbing cream.
+This cream will desensitise your lips so that you normally won’t feel any pain.

 Therefore, most people only feel slight discomfort.
 In fact, the injections are for most people much less painful than expected.